Financial support

 Although the adult minimum wage changes from 1 April each year, ACC’s new minimum weekly earnings rate does not come into effect until 1 July each year.

 To get financial support, you will need to meet certain requirements and your claim must be accepted by us.
-You will need to undergo a Functional Assessment, also known as an Incapacity Assessment, with a specialist provider who is usually a psychiatrist.
+You will need to undergo a Function Assessment, with a specialist provider who is usually a clinical psychologist or a psychiatrist.
 Their role is to assess the impact of your injury on your capacity to work in your pre-injury role or to work in roles deemed suitable based on your experience, education, or training.

 If we know early enough about your financial support needs, we can try to have the cover and functional assessments completed at the same time.